 Of these streaming outlets making their own content, Amazon Prime has gone at it hard.
 They have and continue to churn out tons of original movies and series.
 As so often happens in these situations, the sheer amount they produce feels overwhelming and it’s damn near impossible to keep up.
 It helps when you have nearly unlimited resources to throw at a project—a big reason they’ve been able to lure top-tier talent since day one.
 That Lord of the Rings series is going to be EPIC.

-Keeping that in mind, we decided to run through the best series Amazon Prime has to offer.
+We decided to run through the best series Amazon Prime has to offer.
 Because trying to figure this out on our own would lead to harsh disagreements and interpersonal strife within our ranks, we’re going to let the critics speak for us.
 This list is based on the percentage of critics who gave the show a positive review.
 And in the streaming wars, few have garnered as much praise as Amazon Originals.

 To see how Netflix Originals stack up against Amazon, head over to our guide to the Best Netflix Original Series.